carpentries/instructor-training/checklist.md

 1. Decide if it will be in person, online for one site, or online for several.
 1. Talk through expectations with the host(s).
-    *   If it is in person, make sure the host knows they're covering travel costs.
+    *   If it is in person, make sure the host knows they're covering travel costs for trainers.
     *   Determine who is allowed to attend.
+        *   We strongly prefer trainees to have attended workshops (as learners or helpers).
+        *   Other criteria may be negotiated by the Executive Directors as part of partnership agreements.
 1. Arrange trainers.
 1. Arrange space.
     *   Make sure there are breakout rooms for video recording.